 Getting a domain is really easy.
 You just go to one of the domain name providers, choose your domain, pay the domain fee for one year (or more), and you are set.

 You will be emailed your invoice, and domain name details.
 You will set up your domain to point to your host later.

-My top 2 choices for domain name registration are below.
+Two alternatives for domain name registration are below.

 GoDaddy is known for quirky ads, and for reliability.
 Look for deals on the domain names – they often have those, and snatch them up at prices starting from $1 per year.

 DoDaddy is not the place where you want to renew after an year – they often charge more than competition for renewals.

 I have used NameCheap before, and recommend them for their inexpensive price and some good support.

 NameCheap also hides your personal information (like email and phone), rather than displaying them in the whois information.
 The renewal rates are not exorbitant, and you will find good deals from time to time.